Base64 FAQ

 Will output: Base64 of "hello world" is "aGVsbG8gd29ybGQ="

-How to make the same in PHP
+How to do the same in PHP

 <?php